Social-Simulation/thefoodsecurity/source/_posts/acticle/global-trade-not-self-sufficiency-is-key-to-overcoming-food-shortages-in-times-of-war-and-crisis.md

 ---
 date: 2022-11-26 18:16:00
 title: "Global trade not self-sufficiency is key to overcoming food shortages in times of war and crisis"
+excerpt: IAMO Policy Brief 45 looks at how China is ensuring its domestic food security in the face of recent crises
 categories:
 - [posts]
 ---